 - the terms it offers you may be less favorable than the terms it offers to consumers with better credit histories

-- the identity of the consumer reporting agency providing the report it used to compare you to others, and
+- the identity of each consumer reporting agency providing the reports it used to compare you to others

-- that you have a right to a free copy of your credit report from the reporting agency if you ask for it within 60 days.
+- you have a right to a free copy of your credit report from the reporting agency if you ask for it within 60 days, and

 Required information for credit score notice.
-If the creditor chooses to use the credit score notice, it must provide you with the following information:
+If the creditor used a credit score, it must also provide you with the following information:

 - the date the credit score was created

-If the credit you are requesting does not have an APR, the creditor must tell you if the most important credit term in the contract is different for you than for others.
+If the credit you are requesting does not have an APR, the same rules apply to the most important credit term in the contract is different for you than for others.
 For example, it might have to tell you that the utility service deposit it charges you is higher than what it charges others.

 This is an excerpt from Nolo's Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard.